- If your USB ports are not working on Windows 10, it might be due to your drivers.

-If USB is not working on your laptop, you might be able to fix this problem by removing your laptop battery.
+If the USB is not working on your laptop, you might be able to fix this problem by removing your laptop battery.

 According to users, many fixed the problem by removing the battery and keeping the power button pressed for 30 seconds or more.

 By doing that you’ll cause your capacitors to discharge completely.
-Some users are also recommending to leave your laptop turned off without a battery over the night in order for capacitors to fully discharge.
+Some users are also recommending leaving your laptop turned off without a battery over the night in order for capacitors to fully discharge.

-After doing that, the problem with USB should be resolved completely.
+After doing that, the problem with the USB should be resolved completely.

 6. Modify your registry